GSA/digitalgov.gov/content/posts/2015-04-22-announcing-speakers-and-agenda-for-the-2015-summit.md

 ---
+url: /2015/04/22/announcing-speakers-and-agenda-for-the-2015-summit/
 date: 2015-04-22 11:31:36 -0400
-title: 'Announcing Speakers and Agenda for the 2015 Summit'
+title: Announcing Speakers and Agenda for the 2015 Summit
 summary: ' We are busting at the seams with excitement because the DigitalGov Citizen Services Summit is less than a month away!
 Today we are announcing the working agenda and confirmed speakers.
 The Summit, which will be taking place on Thursday, May 21, 2015 from'
-authors: [apiazza]
+authors:
+  - apiazza
 categories:
   - Managing Digital
   - Our Work